Rfam/rfam-docs/docs/source/building-families.rst

 obtained from the literature may be experimentally validated or they may be RNA folding predictions (commonly `Mfold <http://unafold.rna.albany.edu/?q=mfold>`_).
-Unfortunately, we do not discriminate between these two cases when we site the PubMed Identifier (PMID) and you will need to refer to the original publications to clarify.
+Unfortunately, we do not discriminate between these two cases when we cite the PubMed Identifier (PMID) and you will need to refer to the original publications to clarify.

 Alternatively, where this information is not available from the